ywoak/Boot2Root/README.md

 There is no ip displayed in the vm attached to it
 Lets first retrive the machine ip

+## DO NOT SPOIL YOURSELF
+If you are reading this as a 42-Student from anywhere in the world i'd heavily advise to close this page This project was very frustrating for me at the beginning but in the end i still learned a ton and getting stuck was definitely part of the process
+If you keep reading you will get spoiled !

-# Get vulnerable machine IP and scan for open ports
+### Get vulnerable machine IP and scan for open ports
 In the vm settings configure the network: we'll use bridge since its easy to setup Get host ip address with something like `ip a`, then scan our local network Then scan our network with `nmap -n -sV foundip-254`